TinaHeiligers/ambient-weather-heiligers/README.md

 Use at your own risk!
 This project is in progress and by no means do I declare it to be 'prod-ready'.

+## Ambient Weather Heiligers (weather station data)
+The data is will be indexed into ambient_weather_heiligers_imperial and ambient_weather_heiligers_metric indices with index patterns of the same name.
+The templates and aliases are versioned in the config folder.
+The data comes from my own weather station, mounted on my patio roof, just outside my office.

+## Duplicate data
+There's a high chance of duplicate entries because of the way the Ambient Weather REST API works (counting records backwards in time).
+Any duplicate data entries are removed with Logstash during a reindexing operation.

 ## Scripts:
 Install:
 `$npm install`

 Fetch new data:
-`$node fetchNewData.js`
+`$node runFetchNewData.js`

 Convert imperial data to jsonl:
-`$node convertImperialToJsonl.js`
+`$node runConvertImperialToJsonl.js`

+Run everything:
+`$npm start` or `$ ./fetchdata.sh`

 Test:
 `$npm test`

-## Historic data from Dark Sky
-The historic data is saved to gilbert_daily_data_historic index with index pattern of the same name.
-The template and alias setup didn't work as wanted to save the index to an alias.
-What I want to do is save all the data to rolling indexes that map to index patterns using an alias.
-The data is already in ES, so just fix it from here The modify filebeat and logstash to use a similar setup as for the dark sky data.
 ### Where the code lives:
+ - runFetchNewData.js (class)
+ - runConvertImperialToJsonl.js

+ **Not currently in use**
- - index.js
+ - convert_imperial_to_metric.js
- - toJsonl.js
+ - metric-data-to_jsonl.js

+## ELasticsearch info

-## Reindexing and Aliases:
+### Reindexing and Aliases:
 Updating mappings for fields that already exist can only be done by reindexing with the new, updated mapping.
 There's a great desciption given in [a blog post describing the process](https://www.objectrocket.com/blog/elasticsearch/elasticsearch-aliases/):
 >After reindexing, you still have to manage the cutover from the old index to the new index.
 Aliases allow you to make this cutover without downtime.<br></br> Here’s how:<br></br>_Let’s assume I have an index called oldIndex and I want to reindex it into newIndex._